Adam Buckley: Non-League

 Buckley then moved into Non-League football.
 He had an unsuccessful trial with Ilkeston Town, which was followed by a short spell with Brigg Town.
 He then joined Harrowby United in March 2004.
 In October 2005, he signed for Stamford, linking up with his former Harrowby boss Graham Drury.
 In February 2006, Buckley joined Spalding United on loan, debuting in the defeat to Kidsgrove Athletic on 19 February 2006; the move became permanent in April 2006.

 He was released by Spalding in September 2006 and was next heard of at Bourne Town, making his debut in the 4–0 home defeat to St Neots Town on 7 March 2007.
 After an unsuccessful trial with Boston United in August 2007, Buckley linked up with Spalding United for a second time.
 Buckley then moved on to play with Lincoln Moorlands Railway in 2008.
 He made a brief sojourn to Sleaford Town, appearing for the club in a 1–1 friendly draw with Lincoln United on 12 November 2008, before returning to Moorlands.
 In September 2010, he joined Sleaford Town debuting in the 1–0 United Counties Football League Premier Division home victory over St Ives Town on 11 September 2010.

 He moved on to play in the Lincoln Sunday League Premier Division for Welton Sports and joined Nettleham on the Saturdays.
 He then moved back to Lincoln Moorlands Railway for the remainder of the 2011–12 season before joining newly elected Lincolnshire League side Gainsborough Town in August 2012.
 Buckley failed to make a single appearance for Town and briefly re-joined Moorlands Railway where he eventually ceased playing competitive football in 2013.

 Personal life

 He is the son of former Grimsby Town manager Alan Buckley, he played for his father while at West Bromwich Albion, Grimsby and Lincoln.
 He is also the nephew of the former Derby County and Lincoln City player, Steve Buckley.
 His elder brother Simon also had a short stint as a professional footballer and was contracted to Grimsby Town, West Bromwich Albion and Boston United but failed to make an appearance in the Football League.

 His career at Lincoln ended when he was arrested over allegations of theft from the club's ground in May 2003.
 In June 2003 he was sentenced to 120 hours of community service after pleading guilty to four counts of theft from his teammates.

-Buckley's son Brandon currently plays for Cleethorpes Town.
+Buckley's son Brandon has played for Grimsby Town.